-The user can instead include the name of a different R source file as required.
+The user can instead include the name of a different R source file as required and/or can specify a different path for run.sh. if the program is being run in a different directory.

-Finally, it is worth mentioning again that this shell script will only run under Slurm (see Part Four for details on how to submit it to Slurm).
+Finally, it is worth mentioning again that this shell script will only run under Torque (see Part Four for details on how to submit it to Torque).

-Part Four: Submission of the Slurm Script
+Part Four: Submission of the Torque Script

-Important Note: The user must be logged into the ariessrv in order to submit a job successfully to Slurm.
+Important Note: The user must be logged into the ariessrv in order to submit a job successfully to Torque.

-In order to ensure job runs in the fastest manner possible, users are encouraged to use the Slurm Scheduler.
-Slurm constantly monitors the nodes on the cluster and is able to track which nodes have the most resources free and which nodes are overburdened.
-Because MPI is very unforgiving when it comes to manually created "mpihosts" files, it is strongly suggested that the user run every RMPI program under Slurm.
+In order to ensure job runs in the fastest manner possible, users are encouraged to use the Torque Scheduler.
+Torque constantly monitors the nodes on the cluster and is able to track which nodes have the most resources free and which nodes are overburdened.
+Because MPI is very unforgiving when it comes to manually created "mpihosts" files, it is strongly suggested that the user run every RMPI program under Torque.

-Slurm accepts a shell script (.sh file) which describes the job we want to run.
+Torque accepts a shell script (.sh file) which describes the job we want to run.
 We can use the shell script we created in Part Three.